i-am-ap/AirArt/README.md

 # 🎨 AirArt — Draw with Your Hands Using Computer Vision

 AirArt is an innovative computer vision-based web app that lets you draw in the air using only **hand gestures** — no stylus, no touchscreen.
 It uses **MediaPipe** and **OpenCV** to detect hand landmarks and finger movement, translating them into brush strokes on a digital canvas in real time.
+AirArt is responsive and accessible on all major devices.

 ---